ryantanlien/gcs-drone-app/README.md

    8. Click Next to start installing the drivers for your hardware.
    9. Click Finish.

+ ### Testing Environment for viewing RTSP on GCS App
+ - Download rtsp-simple-server and ffmpeg-5.0.1.
+ - Download a video sample of a drone from a hard drive and save to a desired folder.

+ #### Configuration for viewing RTSP
+ - When downloading rtsp-simple-server, the program will be placed in a zip with a .exe and a .yml file.
+ - Configuration such as what URL the video will be streamed to will be done in the .yml file

 ## Deployment

 ### Prerequisites
 - Java 17 SDK
-- A computer with a wifi card, GPU and running a Linux OS.
+- A computer with a wifi card, GPU and running a Windows OS.

 ### Stand-alone GCS App Setup Instructions
 1. Download the artifacts required from the releases page on GitHub.
 A release should contain the application file named app.jar as well as a folder called plugins.